callezenwaka/Bioinformatics/README.md

 # Problem solving exercises from Rosalind.info

-# Code to be update soon# Bioinformatics
+# Code to be update soon Bioinformatics

+# All codes written in python